Writing scripts and attaching them to nodes and other objects is how you build behavior and game mechanics into your game. For example, a

 GDScript is Godot’s built-in language for scripting and interacting with nodes.
 The GDScript documentation on the Godot website is a great place to get an overview of the language, and I highly recommend taking the time to read through it.

 Is GDScript Python?

 Many tutorials (and Godot in general) assume that you have at least some programming experience already.
 If you’ve never coded before, you’ll likely find learning Godot to be a challenge.
 Learning a game engine is a large task on its own; learning to code at the same time means you’re taking on a lot.
-If you find yourself struggling with the code in this section, you may find that working through an introductory Python lesson will help you grasp the basics.
+If you find yourself struggling with the code in this section, you may find that working through an introductory programming lesson (Python is a good option) will help you grasp the basics.